hannanshah2004/QuantumBull/README.md

-# QuantumMaze
+# QuantumBull

-**QuantumMaze** is a Django-based backend for fetching, analyzing, and predicting stock market data.
+**QuantumBull** is a Django-based backend for fetching, analyzing, and predicting stock market data.
 It integrates the Alpha Vantage API for data retrieval, TensorFlow's LSTM for price predictions, and Docker for containerized deployment with a CI/CD pipeline via GitHub Actions.

 ## Features
 - **Stock Data Fetching**: Retrieves daily prices via Alpha Vantage API.